Innocent-R/slot-machine-2019-week05/README.md

 # My Simple Slot Machine Game
-My simple slot machine is build using html, css and javascript.
-It includes javascript functions that allow the player spin and stop and win points if he gets two similar images or gets all 3 of them.
-It is fun and can be played my multiple players.
-The points are shown in the placeholderd and a message is displayed after an attempt.
+My simple slot machine is built using HTML, CSS, and JavaScript.
+It includes functions that allow players to spin the reels, stop them, and earn points if they match two or all three images.
+The game is entertaining and can be played by multiple players.
+Points are displayed in placeholders, and a message appears after each attempt.

 ## How It's Made: